Magento Competitors: An eCommerce Overview

 Benefits of BigCommerce

-One of the biggest benefits that BigCommerce has over other eCommerce platforms is its intuitive design and ease of use.
+One of the biggest benefits that BigCommerce has over other Magento competitors is its intuitive design and ease of use.
 When it comes to installation and development, BigCommerce has a quick launch option available that helps you go through the process.
 Along with its ease of use, BigCommerce offers 24/7 support for their clients through chat, email, and phone.

 Another huge benefit of BigCommerce is the multi-level security that they provide for their clients.
 The security package includes being PCI compliant on a Level-1 basis and server protection in the form of firewalls, file-integrity scanners, and 24/7 monitoring.
 Also included in BigCommerce security is Sift Science, an automated fraud detection service used by brands such as Zillow and AirBnb.